The Best Area to Stay in Singapore: An Accommodation Guide + Map!

 The best places to stay in Clarke Quay

-Unfortunately, there isn’t much variety in the accommodation options for Clarke Quay – booking.com only lists five different hotels.
+Unfortunately, there isn’t much variety in the accommodation options for Clarke Quay – booking.com only lists three different hotels.

 Staying in Chinatown

 Chinatown is one of the city’s oldest districts and Chinese people have been settling here from the very beginning.

 The old timey charm of temples, night markets, and traditional shops has been preserved to this day, although sadly enough, the area is slowly but surely being swallowed up by the adjacent Central Business District.
 But for now, you can still fully enjoy the exotic vibe of this historic district.

 Chinatown is also a prime destination for many backpackers because it has some very cheap, but not-so-good hotels.

 - It has a good mix of luxury hotels and cheap budget hotels.

 - There are lots of sightseeing and shopping opportunities, especially if you’re into traditional Chinese handicrafts and antiques.